The Bankrate promise

 Earthquake insurance won’t cover the water damage from tsunamis or damage caused by a volcanic eruption associated with a tsunami.
 However, having an earthquake endorsement or policy could help provide financial protection from the damages caused by earthquakes that create tsunamis.
 Not all earthquakes create tsunamis, but they can still damage your home.
 Damages from non-tsunami earthquakes would also be covered by an earthquake endorsement or policy.

 Frequently asked questions

 If you live in an area where tsunami damage is a risk, have a plan in place before an advisory is issued.
 That way, if you do need to act, you already know what to do.
-Next, stay alert and aware of changing conditions and understand the different alert levels.
-Stay away from the coast and consider evacuating early, before official warnings are issued.
+Be mindful of your personal safety, think proactively and follow official guidance if a tsunami is headed in your direction.

 Tsunamis can cause damage in a number of ways, but you may be able to lessen your risk.
 For flooding, it could make sense to install floor drains, elevate your home and consider filling in your basement.
 For earthquake damage, make sure anything hanging is securely affixed, brace your water heater and other appliances and anchor your furniture into your home’s studs.
 For volcanic eruptions, seal all doors and windows as tightly as possible, keep your yard free of clutter and debris to lessen the risk of fire and cover any ventilation openings to prevent ash from getting inside.
 Tsunamis can be complex situations.
 Above all, pay attention to alerts and official advice and act quickly if evacuations are recommended or ordered.
 Your life and the lives of your loved ones are the most important thing to protect.